Humbugs/Humbugs.github.io/_products/golf-balls.md

 height: 40
 depth: 20
 weight: 0
-meta_description: Golf Balls sweets only 30p.
+meta_description: 'Golf Balls sweets only 30p.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Gum, Wrapped]
 flavour: [Mint]